jakeloggins/Clod/developer-guide.md

 /schedule/clearall
 ```

-**Note**: If you use the scheduler, you cannot use any of the action type keywords in a path, device_name, or endpoints.
+Note: If you use the scheduler, you cannot use any of the action type keywords in a path, device_name, or endpoints.

 ### Dashboard Interface
 The schedule page is a more visual way to add, edit, or delete schedules.
 Currently active schedules will always be displayed above the form.
 You can only set one schedule per endpoint, to edit/overwrite an existing schedule, re-enter it by using the form.